pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "If you work hard enough and assert yourself, and use your mind and imagination, you can shape the world to your desires."
 --Malcolm Gladwell

+"In Russian folklore, there is an archetype called *yurodivy*, or the holy fool.
+The holy fool is a social misfit, eccentric, offputting, sometimes even crazy, who nonetheless has access to the truth.
+'Nonetheless' is actually the wrong word.
+The holy fool is a truth-teller, *because* he is an outcast.
+Those who are not part of existing social hierarchies are free to blurt out inconvenient truths or question things the rest of us take for granted....What sets the holy fool apart is a different sense of the *possibility* of deception."
+--Malcolm Gladwell, *Talking to Strangers*

 "Where were you when I laid the Earth's foundations, marked out its dimensions, laid its cornerstone?
 When the morning stars sang, and the angels shouted with joy, where were you?"
 --God, Book of Job